 - Use an alarm clock or stove buzzer to signal “bedtime in five minutes.”
 Or, use an egg timer: “When all the sand hits the bottom, the lights must go out.”
 Your child may get tired of watching the sand fall.

 - Begin the bedtime ritual earlier, say around 7:00 p.m.
-Avoid activities such as wrestling and exciting play after this time.
+Avoid activities such as wrestling and exciting play after this time, which can instigate if and when your toddler won’t go to bed.

 - Develop a consistent bedtime ritual, such as a warm bath, a back rub, a soothing story, and gradually dim the lights.
 In fact, one parent can gradually be dimming the lights as the other parent is winding down the child.
 Whichever parent doesn’t get the children up and going in the morning should be the one to put the children to bed at night.